Skip to main content

 18H1 D225G α(2,3) 4.73 984 0.00466

-It's remarkable how one amino change that can lead from no to strong binding can alter the specificity of a protein for its ligand and human history as well.
+It's remarkable how a single amino acid change that can lead to no binding or strong binding can also alter a protein's specificity for its ligand and its role in human history.

 Slower-acting but very lethal microbial diseases have taken a vast number of lives

-Malaria: Each year there are an estimated 300-500 million cases that result in about 2.7 million death.
+Malaria: Each year, there are an estimated 300-500 million cases that result in about 2.7 million deaths.
 Most deaths are children under 5 in sub-Saharan Africa.
-The disease is caused mainly by the female Anopheles mosquito which transmits Plasmodium falciparum and the less lethal Plasmodium vivax.
-In the 100 years of the 20th century between 150-300 million deaths have been attributed to malaria (2-5% of all deaths).
-It was brought to the new world from Africa by the slave trade of over 7 million Africans, and from Portugal and Spain (the main colonial powers where malaria was endemic.
-The bacteria probably moved from gorillas to humans long ago in Africa.
+The disease is caused mainly by the female Anopheles mosquito, which transmits Plasmodium falciparum and the less lethal Plasmodium vivax.
+In the 100 years of the 20th century, between 150-300 million deaths have been attributed to malaria (2-5% of all deaths).
+It was brought to the New World from Africa by the slave trade of over 7 million Africans and from Portugal and Spain (the main colonial powers where malaria was endemic.
+The bacteria probably moved from gorillas to humans in Africa long ago.
 No effective vaccine has yet been developed to prevent this disease.

-Proteins associated with the virus have been found in Egyptian samples from 3200 BCE and there were descriptions of the cyclic fevers associated with malaria in China in 270 BCE.
-It was also described by Homer (750 BCE), Plato, and Hippocrates in ancient Greece.
-It probably was first found in Rome around 0-100 ACE.
+Proteins associated with the virus have been found in Egyptian samples dating back to 3200 BCE, and cyclic fevers associated with malaria were described in China in 270 BCE.
+In ancient Greece, Homer (750 BCE), Plato, and Hippocrates described it.
+It was probably first found in Rome between 0 and 100 CE.
 The virus persisted in Europe for 2000 years.

-Tuberculosis: This disease is caused by the Mycobacterium tuberculosis bacteria and is spread through the breath.
-Estimates are that up to 1 billion people have died of TB over history.
-The BCG vaccine is somewhat effective against TB but not often administered given its low prevalence and the availability of antibiotics.
-Tuberculosis (TB) was called “phthisis” in ancient Greece, and “tabes” in ancient Rome.
-The modern common ancestor of this bacteria arouse around 6000 years ago and is associated with disease in both the Old and New World..
+Tuberculosis: This disease is caused by the Mycobacterium tuberculosis bacterium and is spread through the air.
+It is estimated that up to 1 billion people have died of TB throughout history.
+The BCG vaccine is somewhat effective against TB, but is not often administered, given the availability of antibiotics.
+Tuberculosis (TB) was called “phthisis” in ancient Greece and “tabes” in ancient Rome.
+The modern common ancestor of these bacteria arose around 6000 years ago and is associated with disease in both the Old and New World.
 Older strains were likely found in seals and sea lions.
-Genetic analysis showed that the modern strain was found in Peru before the arrival of Europeans to the New World.
-The disease in the Western Hemisphere probably derived from sea mammals which crossed the ocean.
+Genetic analysis showed that the modern strain was present in Peru before Europeans arrived in the New World.
+The disease in the Western Hemisphere probably originated from sea mammals crossing the ocean.

 Vaccines against some of our worst infectious disease agents have saved millions of lives.
 Here are some examples.